Turkish revival of death penalty would be unacceptable, Austria says

 Turkey has ambitions to join the European Union, but a revival of the death penalty would freeze any discussion of membership.

-EU foreign ministers will on Monday urge Erdogan to respect the law and human rights in dealing with defeated coup plotters, but they have limited leverage over their strategic neighbor.
+EU foreign ministers will on Monday urge Erdogan to respect the law and human rights in dealing with defeated coup plotters, but they have limited leverage over their strategic neighbour.

 "There must be no arbitrary purges, no criminal sanctions outside the framework of the rule of law and the justice system," Kurz said.
 "Austria will push at the foreign ministers' meeting ...to set very clear boundaries for Erdogan."